 Board of Directors Management Control Committee

+Appointment 30 Арі il 2019

+Term Three fina ncial years

+Expiry Date of the Shareholders' Meeting for approval of the financial statements as at 31/12/2021

-Number of members 19 5
+Members 19 5

-Directors elected by the minority 5 (26.3%) 2 (40%)
+Directors elected by the minority 5 (26%) 2 (40%)

-Directors, less-represented gender 7 (36.8%) 2 (40%)
+Directors, less-represented gender 7 (37%) 2 (40%)

 Executive Directors 1 -

-Independent Directors 14 (73.7%) 5 (100%)
+Independent Directors 14 (74%) 5 (100%)

-Directors' average age 63 58
+Directors' average age 61 54

-Independent Directors' average age 61 58
+Independent Directors' average age 58 54

 Chairman's status Non-executive Non-executive

-Lead Independent Director Not applied -
+Lead Independent Director Not applied

-Skills and expertise overseen by the Board of Directors
+Distinctive skills and expertise within the Board of Directors

-The findings shown refer to and consolidate the information provided by the individual Directors, in relation to their assessments at the time of their appointment.
-The skills and expertise shown above were subsequently strengthened and supplemented on the basis of training programs as well as of the intensive induction plan drawn up since their appointment, and still ongoing, as described in Part II of this Report and in the 2017 and 2018 Reports.
+Without prejudice to the general expertise required for all areas envisaged by the applicable regulations, the findings reported make reference to the skills declared by the individual Directors at a distinctive level, for the purposes of their evaluation by the Board at the time of their appointment.
+The skills and expertise shown above were subsequently strengthened and supplemented on the basis of training programs as well as of the intensive induction plan dedicated both to newly appointed Directors (onboarding) and to the Board as a whole, as described in Part II of this Report.